Kà: Set and technical information

 Kà lacks a conventional stage with a permanent floor; instead, two giant moving platforms and five smaller lifts and platforms appear to float through a bottomless space.
 A narrow boardwalk separates the audience from a deep abyss where the stage floor would normally be.
 From the stage level of the boardwalk up to the high grid is 98 ft, and the pit drops 51 ft below, amounting to a total of some 15 stories from the highest ceiling grid to the lowest floor level.
 The opening width and depth of the performance area are each 120 ft.
 This enormous performance space is reconfigured with each scene change by the complex movements of the show's lifts and platforms.

-The largest moveable platform employed in the show, the Sand Cliff Deck, measures 25×50×6 ft and weighs 50 tons.
-A vertical gantry crane supports and controls the Sand Cliff Deck, lifting the platform up and down 72 ft, rotating it 360 degrees and tilting it from flat to 100 degrees.
+The largest moveable platform employed in the show, the sand cliff deck, measures 25×50×6 ft and weighs 50 tons.
+A vertical gantry crane supports and controls the deck, lifting the platform up and down 72 ft, rotating it 360 degrees and tilting it from flat to 100 degrees.
 This is attached to four 75 ft hydraulic cylinders that run along two support columns.
-The Sand Cliff Deck is equipped with show and work lights, circular elevators to bring performers in and out, 80 'rod actuators' that sprout from the floor surface to enable performers to climb it when it is tilted vertically, and video projection tiles that allow computer-generated images to appear on the floor of the deck.
+The deck is equipped with show and work lights, circular elevators to bring performers in and out, 80 'rod actuators' that sprout from the floor surface to enable performers to climb it when it is tilted vertically, and video projection tiles that allow computer-generated images to appear on the floor of the deck.
 In one scene, the entire deck is covered with 350 cuft of imported granular cork from Portugal which creates the realistic appearance of a beach.

-The second largest platform, the Tatami Deck, is a cantilevered 30 × 30 ft platform located upstage of the Sand Cliff Deck.
+The second largest platform, the tatami deck, is a cantilevered 30 × 30 ft platform located upstage of the sand cliff deck.
 It weighs 75000 lb, and slides in and out like a drawer to provide a horizontal stage and carry massive set pieces such as the Wheel of Death.

 These two decks can appear alone or together or simply disappear from view; they can move in front of, behind, above or below each other.

 The theater and stage were designed by British architect Mark Fisher; the structural design and engineering of the stage platforms was by the New York City engineering firm McLaren Engineering Group.
-The torsion tube, wrist, and arm assembly for the Sand Cliff deck were built by Timberland Equipment, a company that normally builds mining equipment.
+The torsion tube, wrist, and arm assembly for the sand cliff deck were built by Timberland Equipment, a company that normally builds mining equipment.

 In 2008, the unique floating stages earned Kà the prestigious Thea Award for Outstanding Technical Achievement from the Themed Entertainment Association.